-To complicate matters, her cancer diagnosis coincided with an out-of-province transfer for her family.
-Their Ottawa, Ontario home had been sold weeks before, and there was no option but to proceed with the imminent move.
+To complicate matters, her cancer diagnosis coincided with a transfer for her family.
+Their home in Ottawa, Ontario had been sold weeks before, and there was no option but to proceed with the imminent move.
 Just 48 hours after having sat together on her front steps, we shared a very tearful goodbye.

 Once in Victoria, British Columbia, Micheline underwent a double radical mastectomy followed by chemotherapy.
-Almost 5,000 kilometres (3,000 miles) now divided Micheline from the support of extended family and friends.
+Almost 3,000 miles (5,000 kilometres) now divided Micheline from the support of extended family and friends.
 With her husband and children by her side, Micheline bravely put up the fight of her life.

 She put on the biggest pair of boots she could find and proceeded to kick the big ‘C’ to the curb.